Orange County Construction Accident Lawyers

 Chemical Exposure

 In California, chemical exposure is becoming the second leading cause of construction fatalities.
 In construction sites, prolonged exposure to harmful chemicals such as asbestos, lead, silica dust, or solvents can cause devastating health issues.
-Inhaling toxic fumes or gasses from materials like paints, coatings, or welding operations can also cause major damage to your health.
+Inhaling toxic fumes or gases from materials like paints, coatings, or welding operations can also cause major damage to your health.

 Fires And Explosions